* Dialog acknowledges Apple could design its own power chips

-However, the Anglo-German chipmaker conceded: "Apple has the resources and capability to internally design a PMIC and could potentially do so in the next few years."
+However, the company acknowledged for the first time that "Apple has the resources and capability to internally design a PMIC and could potentially do so in the next few years."

 Investors are wary of companies that rely heavily on Apple, which has cut out several small suppliers in the past.

 The U.S. technology giant said in April it planned to replace graphics chip supplier Imagination Technologies, sending its shares down 70 percent in a single session.
 Imagination was subsequently sold off in two separate deals.

 The Nikkei business daily last week quoted one source as saying Apple would make about half the iPhone's power-management chips starting next year, with another source saying this could be delayed to 2019. (http://s.nikkei.com/2Al5nSl)

 Since then, Dialog shares have lost nearly a third of their value.
 At 1035 GMT, they were down 15.2 percent at 26.47 euros.

 Bagherli said Apple's feedback so far on 2019 product plans had been "very good" and that he expected to have more clarity by March on the terms of new business from Apple for 2019.
 Dialog would update investors when it had more details, he said.